<span class=HomeSeeker SA Eligibility " />

 Confirming your eligibility

-• arrange for the Declaration of Eligibility to be witnessed by a Justice of the Peace, Notary Public, solicitor or proclaimed member of the South Australian Police (SAPOL)
+• arrange for the Declaration to be witnessed by a Justice of the Peace, Notary Public, solicitor, proclaimed member of the South Australian Police Force, or other authorised witness

 The Declaration of Eligibility is a Statutory Declaration in which you state that you meet the eligibility requirements for HomeSeeker SA.
-A Statutory Declaration is an oath under the Oaths Act 1936 (South Australia), and it is a criminal offence to knowingly provide misleading information on this document.
+A Statutory Declaration is an oath under South Australia’s Oaths Act 1936, and it is a criminal offence to knowingly provide misleading information on this document.

 Renting out or selling your home after you buy it

-When purchasing a home through HomeSeeker SA you will need to fill and sign out a Declaration of Eligibility (provided by the sales agent) stating that you meet the eligibility requirements and will live in the home for at least six months, in the first 12 months of after property settlement.
-You are allowed to rent out, sub-divide, demolish or sell the property after living in the home for six months.
+When purchasing a home through HomeSeeker SA you will need to fill out and sign a Declaration of Eligibility (provided by the sales agent) stating that you meet the eligibility requirements and will live in the home for at least six months, in the first 12 months of after property settlement.
+You are allowed to rent out, sub-divide, demolish or sell the property after living in the home for 6 (six)months, subject to any statutory requirements.

 If you buy your home with the financial assistance of the government, there may be additional requirements that you need to meet.
 Please refer to your original home purchase contracts for details.